SkynetLabs/content-record-scraper/README.md

 You can do this through the mongo shell or use a mongo client like Robo3T or MongoDB Compass. **We bootstrap a bunch of users when the scraper starts.**

+## scripts

+The script folder contains a `publish.sh` that will build the image and publish it to our docker hub.